10 Budget-Friendly Cleaning Tips for Your Home

 • Pour baking soda down a drain, then follow with vinegar and hot water to eliminate odors.

-• Use the same mix to break down limescale on faucets and tubs.
+• Use the same solution to remove limescale from faucets and tubs.

 It’s a reliable, low-cost alternative to chemical-heavy cleaners.